oohlalog/oohlalog_winston/README.md

 *Notice:* __apiKey__ and __hostName__ are required.

-*Metadata:* Logged as JSON literal in Riak
+*Metadata:* If metadata contains the key "category" then this is stored in the log's category attribute.
+All else is logged as JSON literal in the log's details section.

 ## Installation